Ths2-9Y-LqJt6/fobber/README.md

 ## Development

-Not much to say here, but I use a local PHP web server:
+I use a local PHP web server running in the directory of the repo:

 ```bash
 php -S localhost:8001